yayudev/yayu.dev/README.md

 $ npm run start
 ```

+You can also use bundle analyzer to detect heavy dependencies by adding `ANALYZE_BUNDLE=true` to your `.env` file
+That will generate an html report in `<root>/analyze` directory.

 # Dev progress

 This is are the features that I'm planning on adding to the site pre- and post-release.